 - Actions to address obstacles to meeting underserved needs: The State CDBG application is designed to collect information on municipalities' underserved community development and housing needs, and to prioritize funding accordingly. - Foster and maintain affordable housing: CDBG funding is used to help develop and maintain affordable housing.
-PY16 CDBG funding was awarded to rehabilitate low and moderate income housing in nine communities.
-This includes communities who received a base allocation of housing rehabilitation funds and those that were approved to apply directly to the housing rehabilitation set aside. - Evaluate and reduce lead-based paint hazards: If CDBG funds are used for acquisition or rehabilitation of housing units built prior to 1977, compliance with 24 CFR Part 35 is required.
+PY17 CDBG funding will be awarded to rehabilitate low and moderateincome housing.
+To date, eight communities have been awarded PY17 funds through the housing rehabilitation set aside. - Evaluate and reduce lead-based paint hazards: If CDBG funds are used for acquisition or rehabilitation of housing units built prior to 1977, compliance with 24 CFR Part 35 is required.
 CDBG municipal recipients attended a RI CDBG residential rehabilitation training offered in the summer of 2012.
-Lead safe practices and procedures were included in the training. - The following recent in-state trainings were offered to CDBG municipal recipients: Fair Housing Training, sponsored by HUD and Roger Williams University in April 2016; Davis Bacon Training, presented by HUD labor standards officer in June 2016; and Sub-recipient Management Training, presented by HUD TA provider in November 2016. - Reduce the number of poverty level families.
+Lead safe practices and procedures were included in the training. - The following recent in-state trainings were offered to CDBG municipal recipients: Fair Housing Training, sponsored by HUD and Roger Williams University in April 2016; Davis Bacon Training,

+- presented by HUD labor standards officer in June 2016; and Sub-recipient Management Training, presented by HUD TA provider in November 2016. - Reduce the number of poverty level families.
 CDBG funding has been awarded for many years and continues to provide operating support for programs offering employment training, job readiness, ESL, and GED to expand economic opportunities for Rhode Island's neediest individuals. - Develop institutional structure: The State continues efforts to maximize the positive outcomes of CDBG investments through encouraging applicants to dovetail CDBG assistance with other private, state and federal funding sources.
-The Interagency Council on Homelessness is responsible for coordinating services for the homeless among state agencies, community-based

-- organizations, faith-based organizations, volunteer organizations, advocacy groups and businesses, and for identifying and addressing gaps in services to the homeless. - Enhance coordination between public housing and social service agencies.
+The Interagency Council on Homelessness is responsible for coordinating services for the homeless among state agencies, community-based organizations, faith-based organizations, volunteer organizations, advocacy groups and businesses, and for identifying and addressing gaps in services to the homeless. - Enhance coordination between public housing and social service agencies.
 Address the needs of public housing (including providing financial or other assistance to troubled public housing agencies).
 Encourage public housing residents to become more involved in management and participate in homeownership.
 Although Public Housing is primarily assisted through other federal programs, State CDBG funds provide gap funding to assist with housing rehabilitation, facilities improvements, and job training.
 The State has an ongoing collaboration with the Public Housing Association of Rhode Island (PHARI) to increase the opportunities for Section 3 residents and businesses in CDBG-funded activities.